Spring 2024 at a glance:

 Saturdays 8:30 am – 1:20 pm

-Engineering 3rd floor
+Engineering 3rd Floor

 Pratt’s Saturday Writing School is a teaching laboratory that provides writing classes for local adolescents.
 Depending on program enrollment, each pair of writing major undergraduates is assigned a class of between three and six middle school students.
 Writing undergrads are responsible for the planning and teaching of a ten-week sequence of writing lessons guided by the theory and strategies presented by the instructor.
 The instructor supervises and advises student teachers and will visit them in their classroom during each two-hour session.
 A seminar immediately following each class is a forum for reflection on common issues and problems, both classroom and societal, emerging from the Saturday Writing School experience.

-FALL 2023 PRACTICE, INQUIRY, AND WRITING LIVES MENUS FOR WRITING PROGRAM STUDENTS
+SPRING 2024 PRACTICE, INQUIRY, AND WRITING LIVES MENUS FOR WRITING PROGRAM STUDENTS

 “Practice” Writing Electives: The Practice menu includes thoughtfully designed elective courses that invite students to develop active understandings of literary genres and writing-related practices not emphasized in the core studio sequence but relevant in the rapidly changing literary world.